SAT Punctuation: Tips for Commas, Colons, and Dashes

 feature_punctuation.png

-In this article, I'll eliminate your confusion and explain all of the punctuation rules you need to know to ace SAT Writing.
+In this article, I'll eliminate your confusion and explain all of the punctuation rules you need to know to ace SAT Reading and Writing.
 Furthermore, I'll provide practice questions to test you on what you've learned.

-Punctuation on SAT Writing
+Punctuation on SAT Reading and Writing

 The Rule for All SAT Punctuation Questions: When in Doubt, Leave It Out